 Every wing is individually checked with a final visual inspection.
 The fabric used to manufacture the glider is light, resistant and durable.
-The fabric will not experience fading and is covered by our warranty.
+The fabric will not fade and is covered by our warranty.

-All lines are made from Technora
+All lines are made from unsheated Dyneema And Aramid.

 The line diameter has been calculated depending on the workload and aims to achieve the required best performance with the least drag.
+The sheath protects the line cores from UV-rays and abrasions.